-Blacks’ exclusion from information about nuclear safety mirrors the construction of the white body politic- blacks are spatially and politically removed from the macro-body as “black trash”
+Blacks’ exclusion from information about nuclear safety mirrors the construction of the white body politic- blacks are spatially and politically removed from the macro-body as “black trash” – discourses about environmental concerns fail unless there are foregrounded in intercorporeality

 Mills 2001 (Charles W. Mills, Professor of Philosophy at the University of Illinois, Chicago, 2001, “Black Trash,” in Faces of Environmental Racism: Confronting Issues of Global Justice, 2nd edition, p.
 73)